nanoporetech/dorado/documentation/CustomBarcodes.md

 | min_flank_score | Minimum score for the flank alignment.
 Score here is 1.f - (edit distance) / flank_length |
 | midstrand_flank_score | Minimum score for a flank alignment that is not at read ends to be considered as a mid-strand barcode.
 Score here is 1.f - (edit distance) / flank_length |

 For `flank_left_pad` and `flank_right_pad`, something in the range of 5-10 bases is typically good.
 Note that errors from this padding region are also part of the barcode alignment penalty.
-Therefore a bigger padding region may require a higher `max_barcode_cost` for classification.
+Therefore a bigger padding region may require a higher `max_barcode_penalty` for classification.

 ### Custom Sequences File